jscriptcoder/Gymie-Client/README.md

-# Gymie
+# Gymie - Client

-Client and Server that allows to train AI agents written in Javascript on OpenAI Gym or Unity environments
+Work in progress...